How You Too Can Have Radiant Heating Under Hardwood Flooring

 Radiant, in-floor heating is a great addition to your home.
 It helps to serve as a secondary (or primary in some regions) source of heat, is better for allergy sufferers than forced air systems, improves energy efficiency and best of all gives, you a warm fuzzy feeling on your toes.
 Radiant heating is generally very simple to install, but some consideration needs to be made about the type of flooring going over top of the tubes or wiring that conduct the heat.

 Carpet is pretty much out of the question regarding radiant heat.
 Stone is a great conductor of heat, but will also cost you a pretty penny.
 Tile is one of the best flooring types for radiant heating, but it doesn't exactly convey a look of elegance.
-It's for these reasons that hardwood flooring is considered the premier option for homes with radiant heating.
+It's for these reasons that solid hardwood flooring is considered the premier option for homes with radiant heating.

 Engineered Flooring Over Solid Hardwood

-The choice of engineered wood flooring over solid hardwood isn't really a choice at all because a majority of industry manufacturers do not warranty their 3/4” solid hardwood for installation over radiant flooring.
-This isn't saying that hardwood flooring cannot be installed over radiant heating, but you take a big risk with your investment when you do.
+The choice of engineered wood flooring over solid hardwood flooring isn't really a choice at all because a majority of industry manufacturers do not warranty their 3/4” solid hardwood flooring for installation over radiant flooring.
+This isn't saying that solid hardwood flooring cannot be installed over radiant heating, but you take a big risk with your investment when you do.
 Quarter-sawn (vertical grain instead of horizontal) solid hardwood will provide the best results but it's still a bold move.

-Easiklip Flooring is rated for radiant floor heating up to 30° Celsius when using the proper vapor barrier and underlayment.
+Easiklip solid hardwood Flooring is rated for radiant floor heating up to 30° Celsius when using the proper vapor barrier and underlayment.
 It really is the best of both worlds as you have the natural good looks of solid hardwood, but with the dimensional stability of engineered flooring.

 Floating Installation Over Nailed Down